bowed-in/bowed-in.github.io/index.md

 <!--##EDIT-->

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the (current) BowedIn user interface and its capabilities.

 ### Landing Page